Trusted WordPress tutorials, when you need them most.

 If you don’t already have one, then you can easily create a professional-looking Facebook app icon using a logo maker.

-Once you’ve created an app icon, click on the ‘App Icon’ section and then choose the image file that you want to use.
+Once you’ve created an app icon, go ahead and click on the ‘App Icon’ section and select the image file you want to use.

 Adding an app icon to Facebook

-Your Facebook app is set to private by default.
-This means you’re the only person who can log in using Facebook.
+Your Facebook app is set to private by default, which means you are the only person who can log in using Facebook.

 Before your visitors can create an account using Facebook, you’ll need to make your app live.
-To do this, find the ‘App Mode: Development’ slider and click on it to turn the slider from white to blue.
+To do this, find the ‘App Mode: Development’ slider and click on it to make it live.=

 Publishing your Facebook social login app